 Cities and Urban Development.
 See the golden thread at work in the World City Culture Forum’s (WCCF) Culture and Climate Change Handbook, launched during London’s Climate Action Week in July 2019.
 Our client the Greater London Authority reached a landmark moment with publication of the city’s first ‘Cultural Infrastructure Plan’ designed to ‘hardwire’ culture into the future growth of the capital.
 Many other global cities will produce similar plans.
 A key recommendation of the UK Cultural Cities enquiry was adopted with the launch of ‘Cultural Compacts’ in a number of cities across the country, including Wakefield, advised by BOP.

 Tourism and Destinations.
-Our report ‘Cultural Tourism in a Global Economy: The Search for Local Authenticity’ launched in the historic ‘cultural town’ of Anren in China’s Sichuan province shows how culture is driving global tourism across the globe – and how China’s investment in cultural infrastructure will have ripple effect way beyond its borders.
+Our report ‘Cultural Tourism in a Global Economy: The Search for Local Authenticity’ (access below) launched in the historic ‘cultural town’ of Anren in China’s Sichuan province shows how culture is driving global tourism across the globe – and how China’s investment in cultural infrastructure will have ripple effect way beyond its borders.
 Through a series of projects with Failte Ireland and other organisations, in the meantime, we are working to re-invigorate and promote Ireland’s cultural tourism offer.

 Soft Power and Diplomacy.
 We are working with cities – including Manchester and Chengdu – to build culture into their wider plans for trade and exchange.
 Our work within WCCF and for clients such as the British Council and Goethe Institute is constant reminder of the role which cultural relations play in global affairs.